etdirksen/Rideshare-Analysis-Visualization/README.md

-# Module 14 Challenge, Deliverable 3
+# Rideshare Expansion Analysis & Interactive Visualization

 ## Overview of the analysis
 The purpose of this analysis is to determine whether a company should expand its bike-sharing program from a heavily populated city like NYC to Des Moines, a city that has a fraction of the population.
 I am conducting an analysis on the program based on data from NYC for the month of August 2019.